vinceskahan/v5wiki/gw1000-recipe.md

 ## Troubleshooting

+### Cannot connect to GW1000 to configure it

+When you use the WSView app to configure the GW1000, you might see timeouts and messages about "cannot connect" or "connection failed".
+Try turning off mobile data on your phone.
+On some phones that means put it in 'airplane' mode, but leave WiFi on.

 ### Update frequency

 In its default configuration, the GW1000 sends data every 60 seconds.
 You can adjust this interval using the WSView app.